akmal578/React-Mysql/README.md

-# This is a implementation of React JS with MySQL with Formik + MaterialUI
+# This is a implementation of React JS with MySQL + Formik + MaterialUI

 1. Clone the repo